codio/knowledge/source/instructors/setupcourses/computedvm.rst

 Computed VMs
 ============

-Codio supports Windows OS in **Computed VM** boxes .
+Codio supports Windows OS in **Computed VM** boxes.
 To enable this for your organization, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.

 ..
 Note:: Codio is not responsible for licensing issues in regard to any software you install to use.

 The computed VM's can support 1, 4, 8 or 16Gb memory.
 VM's are enabled for the organization and then set up at the **Course** level.
 All assignments in the course can utilize the computed VM boxes, so we would recommend setting up a new course for those assignments that require them.
 All assignments in the course would use the same **VM Stack**.

 Computed VM's are not available for individual projects (ie when created in **My Projects** area).